chachie/lisp-diary/README.md

 Let's assume you are planning to bake chocolate eclairs.
 You write down the recipe, which calls for 140 grams of flour.
 However, you need to make 4 times as much and you want the weight to be in ounces.

-*You can write down the Lisp code and evaluate it right there to get the result without leaving your notes.*
+*You can write down the Lisp code and evaluate it right there to get the result without leaving your diary.*

 You might also find out that you need to convert grams to ounces frequently.